Home Child Care Provider Pilot and Home Support Worker Pilot – Gaining experience category: Get your work experience

 - be in 1 of these NOCs (home child care provider or home support worker)

-- It cannot be a mix of both NOCs.
+- It can’t be a mix of both NOCs.

-- show that your job matched the NOC job description and you must have done most of the main duties
+- match the NOC job description and you must have done most of the main duties listed

 - Any work experience you had while you were a full-time student doesn’t count.

-Make sure to keep any documents to show that you have 12 months of work experience.
+Make sure to keep any documents that show you have 6 months of work experience.

 Send us proof of your work experience